asiapay-lib/asiapay-Woocommerce/README.md

 1. Upload the paydollar plugin to the wordpress plugins folder (/wordpress/wp-content/plugins/paydollar-payment-gateway-woocommerce/) using an FTP client.
 2. Login to WordPress Backend
 3. Go to the plugins section.
-4. Find the WooCommerce PayDollar Payment Gatewayand click “Activate”
+4. Find the WooCommerce PayDollar Payment Gateway and click “Activate”
 5. Go to WooCommerce section > Settings.
 6. Go to Payment Gateways Tab.
 7. Go to PayDollar.